Domestic Violence : Definitions of Protection Orders and Legal Terms

 A parent, foster parent, or child of the abuser, or another person related by blood or marriage to the abuser:

 A parent or a child of a spouse, person living as a spouse, or former spouse of the offender, or another person related by blood or marriage to a spouse, person living as a spouse, or former spouse of the abuser.
 A "person living as a spouse" is a person who is not married to the abuser, but is either cohabitating or has cohabited with the abuser during the past five years.
-"Cohabitation" means the sharing of family and household responsibilities, including household finances, and having an intimate or close relationship between the abuser and the victim.
+"Cohabitation" means the sharing of family and household responsibilities, such as household finances, and having an intimate or close relationship between the abuser and the victim.

 In addition to the above categories of persons who are living or have lived together, persons who have a child in common are covered by the domestic violence laws regardless of whether they have ever lived together or cohabited.
 Therefore, the mother of a child could file domestic violence charges or request a domestic violence protection order against the father of the child regardless of whether they are married, have been married, or have ever cohabited.
 See R.C.
 2919.25(E) and 3113.3(A)(3).